Survey on Misbehavior Detection in Cooperative Intelligent Transportation Systems: System Model

-However, even if key material is kept in trusted hardware, the application code is still untrusted, and it is likely that attackers are able to manipulate the software in order to create arbitrary messages.
+Note that if key material is kept in trusted hardware, the application code is still untrusted: it is likely that attackers are able to manipulate the software in order to create arbitrary messages.
 These messages will then be signed, because the signing functionality running on trusted hardware has no way to tell whether messages have been manipulated~\cite{Raya2006-Securing}.
-While such an architecture might successfully hinder attackers from modifying messages, it comes with a number of drawbacks.
-First, running all software on trusted hardware will increase cost, because more powerful trusted hardware is needed.
+The alternative would be to build an architecture in which all hardware is trusted, but this also has a number of disadvantages.
+First, running all software on trusted hardware will greatly increase cost, because more powerful trusted hardware is needed.
 In addition, if all applications need to be manually certified and deployed on trusted hardware within the vehicle, over-the-air updates are more complicated and the deployment process of new software is slowed down.
-Moreover, even if attackers are not able to modify the software, they might be able to modify sensor readings, which lead to modified messages as a result.
+Even if attackers are not able to modify the software, they may be able to modify sensor readings, which lead to modified messages as a result.
 To alter sensor readings, attackers can either inject false readings in the CAN bus or directly modify sensor hardware.
-Therefore, it is likely that, although key material will be kept within trusted hardware, software running on the vehicle can be controlled by a capable attacker.
-In conclusion, we have to consider that messages with modified, fake content are circulating within the network.
+Therefore, it is likely that software running on the vehicle can be controlled by a capable attacker, despite trusted hardware.
+This requires us to consider correctly signed messages with invalid contents circulating in the network.